-- 1. The data provided in this report has been and Ageing's copy of National Bowel Cancer Screening Program Register data only and does not include any data from State and Territory Cancer Registers. - 2.
-The positivity rate is calculated by dividing the number of positive FOBTs by the returned FOBTs and displayed as a - 3.
-The number of polyps, adenomas and cancers detected understates the true return of data to the program register by - 4.
-National and State data for this period is
+- The data provided in this report has been extracted from the Department of Health and Ageing's copy of National Bowel Cancer Screening Program Register data only and does not include any data from State and Territory Cancer Registers. - The positivity rate is calculated by dividing the number of positive FOBTs by the returned FOBTs and displayed as a percentage. - The number of polyps, adenomas and cancers detected understates the true position due to the very low rate of return of data to the program register by histopathologists. - 4.
+National and State data for this period is approximate only.